Wang-lab-UCSD/mEpigram/README.md

 ## Usage

-To run mEpigram: Use mepigram_wrapper.py script. <\b> Also, the package includes several tools to help preprocess your data before using the program.
+To run mEpigram: Use mepigram_wrapper.py script.<br /> Also, the package includes several tools to help preprocess your data before using the program.

 #### mEpigram Pipeline:
 You can use the included pipeline to run mepigram, it will output motifs and their enrichement scores.